 At first glance, PowerPoint doesn’t have the same feature, but that’s only because they’re not called “layers” and they’re only visible when you select an object (a shape or a text box for instance).
-The feature I will describe comes in handy especially when you have a lot of objects in your slide and locate and move them might be difficult (or simply… long).
+The feature I will describe comes in handy especially when you have a lot of objects in your slide and locating and moving them might be difficult (or simply… long).

 Before sharing this “secret” with you, I must digress on another functionality of PowerPoint: how to rename your objects.

-When selecting an object you will see appear the “Selection Pane” on the ribbon.
+When selecting an object you will see the “Selection Pane” appearing on the ribbon.
 By clicking on an object you can rename it as you wish.

 And… that’s pretty much all you need to do!

 Post your comments below if you have suggestions or to share your experience.